Q6 Spin Out

 - can use spreadsheets, charts and visual representations as tools to help organize, evaluate, and present data

-Probability: Probability is a number between zero and one that shows how likely a certain event is to occur.
+Probability: A number between zero and one that shows how likely a certain event is to occur.

 Play the Vocabulary Game below to practice the Key Vocabulary.